useblocks/sphinx-needs-enterprise/presentations/becoming_reliable.rst

 Users may not be allowed to support Open Source projects.

-Users don't spend after-work hours.
+Users don't contribute during after-work hours.

 ➔ Tough community building